satyamurti/ESP_For_PubgMobile/README.md

 ## ⚙️ Detailed Functionality
 * ESP for Pubg Mobile works by executing native CPP files with root access
-* 3 types of ESP 🎉
+* There are 3 types of ESP Avaible to use 🎉
 * Show Box : shows boxes around players within 500 metres range
-* Display Rays : displays antena shape rays from players head which can be visbile within 500 metres range
+* Display Rays : displays antena shaped rays from player's head which can be seen within 500 metres range
-* Show items : shows all equipments arround you with names so you can loot faster than any one else 😉
+* Show items : shows all equipments arround you with names so you can loot faster and easier than any one else 😉

 ### 🛰️ Get executable files here 👇